anthonyalbertyn/steps/README.md

 ## Challenge

-Build a Steps component based on the horizontal Steps component from Ant Design: [[https://ant.design/components/steps/]]
+Build a Steps component based on the horizontal Steps component from [Ant Design] (https://ant.design/components/steps/)

 Your implimentation does not need all the capabilities of Ant Design Steps, so a simplified implementation will do.